-For Liam Rogers ’13, it was the personal connections that drew him to SU, he credits the professors he met here with shaping him into “a better writer and a more empathetic and thoughtful human being.”
+For Liam Rogers ’13, it was the personal connections that drew him to Shenandoah University, he credits the professors he met here with shaping him into “a better writer and a more empathetic and thoughtful human being.”
 He was originally introduced to Shenandoah through a high school classmate, who was already a Hornet, and family members who lived in Winchester.
-Rogers chose Shenandoah in the hopes that he would be able to take some conservatory classes in addition to his degree classes, but it was the professors in his English program who left a lasting impression.
+Rogers chose Shenandoah in the hopes that he would be able to take some conservatory classes in addition to his degree classes, but it was the professors in his English program who left a lasting impression on him.

-Rogers recalls “there were some ups and downs, but [my professors] helped me chart a course for my career and… instilled in me the importance of a keen awareness and understanding of the obvious.”
+“There were some ups and downs, but [my professors] helped me chart a course for my career and… instilled in me the importance of a keen awareness and understanding of the obvious,” said Rogers.
 During his four years of study, he forged strong friendships with incredible people and worked closely with some dedicated and extraordinarily bright professors.

 Rogers’ advice to Shenandoah students is to “constantly ask yourself what you want to do.
 Figure out how you can apply the skills you have in a way that will help you achieve your goals.
 Learn new skills to augment what you can already do.
 Lastly, put yourself in uncomfortable situations that will challenge you; that’s where you’ll learn the most.
 Most importantly, don’t doubt yourself!”